Nischayb99/Snake-Game/README.md

 Table of Contents

--Introduction
+ • Introduction
--Features
+ • Features
--Installation
+ • Installation
--Usage
+ • Usage
--File Structure
+ • File Structure
--Technologies Used
+ • Technologies Used
--Contributing
+ • Contributing
--License
+ • License
--Acknowledgments
+ • Acknowledgments

 Introduction

    This project is a basic snake game created using HTML, CSS, and JavaScript.
 The game also features a music player that allows users to play, pause, and skip tracks while playing the game.
 The game starts with the press of a button and challenges the player to grow the snake by consuming food while avoiding collisions with the snake's own body.

 Features

--Classic Snake Gameplay: Control the snake and try to grow it as large as possible by eating food.
+ • Classic Snake Gameplay: Control the snake and try to grow it as large as possible by eating food.
--Responsive Music Player: Play, pause, and switch between tracks while playing the game.
+ • Responsive Music Player: Play, pause, and switch between tracks while playing the game.
--Dynamic Game Speed: The game speed increases as the player progresses.
+ • Dynamic Game Speed: The game speed increases as the player progresses.
--Score Tracking: Display the current score during gameplay.
+ • Score Tracking: Display the current score during gameplay.
--Game Over Screen: Restart the game upon failure.
+ • Game Over Screen: Restart the game upon failure.

 Installation